cmashamolcm/Java_Learnings/refresher/spring-boot/maven.md

     To chanage version of such depdencies, we just need to change in parent pom and children will get it unless it overridden that. dependency-management helps for flexible inheritance of dependencies.

     Eg: extensitvely used by springboot.
-Whatever version is there for springboot parent, same comes for all springboot-starters as well.
+Whatever version is there for springboot-dependencies, same comes for all springboot-starters as well.
+    By default depdencies comes from parent to child.
+Also, explicitly mentioned ones from dependency management block as well.

     ```
 7. *Scope*: 6 default scopes
     - `<scope>compile</scope>`: Default scope.
 Mandatory for the project to get compiled.
 Will be bundled with package.